An avid knitter for over 10 years, Donna enjoys sharing her free patterns and knitting experience with other fiber fans and yarn lovers.

-Making baby items as gifts or for your own new arrival is one of the most enjoyable and fun (and fast) handmade projects you can knit.
+Making baby items as gifts or for your own new arrival is one of the most enjoyable (and fast) handmade projects you can knit.
 New parents always appreciate little knit items that are made with warm wishes and love.

-Baby blankets are one of the easiest projects, especially for new knitters or for those who are intimidated by shaping.
+Baby blankets are one of the easiest projects, especially for new knitters or those intimidated by shaping.
 Blankets are just a rectangle, often with no increases or decreases.
 And a blanket is usually used much longer than other items since a child won’t outgrow it as fast as clothing or toys.

 Color Choices and Design

 I decided to use acrylic yarn for this project because I think it is a safe choice for any baby item.
-There’s less chance of unknown problems with allergies and it is easier to wash and dry for new parents who already have their hands full :)
+There’s less chance of unknown problems with allergies and it is easier to wash and dry for new parents who already have their hands full.

 As I said, I used leftover yarn from another project, so my yardage is a generous estimate of how much I used.
-You can use any worsted weight yarn for this knitted blanket.
+You can use any worsted-weight yarn for this knitted blanket.

 Gauge: 5 sts per inch in Stst